Bossier City, Louisiana: Classification as a city

 A fire on June 23, 1925, consumed one-half of downtown Bossier City.
 Local citizens were unable to battle the blaze.
 The loss spurred civic improvements, including a modern water system capable of fighting such fires, a new city hall, a modern fire alarm system, modern sidewalks, and the first city park.

 In the 1930s, construction began on Barksdale Airfield (now Barksdale Air Force Base).
-The land on which the base is built was unincorporated property south of Bossier City in 1929.
-This land was annexed by the city of Shreveport and donated to the federal government.
+In 1929 the land on which the base is built was unincorporated property south of Bossier City.
+The city of Shreveport annexed the land and donated it to the federal government.
 Through the years, Bossier City expanded, eventually encompassing the area surrounding the base.
 The first unit assigned to Barksdale was the 20th Pursuit Group.
 Before World War II, Barksdale was a training school for the Army Air Corps.

 During World War II, Barksdale trained pilots, navigators, and bombardiers.
 Later, the base became one of the key bases of the Strategic Air Command in the new Air Force.
-Barksdale is the headquarters for the 8th Air Force.
+Today Barksdale is the headquarters for the 8th Air Force.

 In the 1890s, Cane City had a population of about 600.
 Bossier City in 2012 had an estimated population of over 64,000.
 First a cotton-exporting river landing, next a railroad town, then an airbase and oil-boom town, Bossier City has become known for its tourism and casino gambling.

 Three casinos in the city have financed a number of municipal projects, many completed during the administration of the late Mayor George Dement.
 Recent improvements include the CenturyLink Center, Louisiana Boardwalk, Benton Road Overpass, and the Arthur Ray Teague Parkway, located along the eastern side of the Red River.
 Dement also procured Amtrak service between Bossier City and Dallas, Texas.

-Dement was succeeded as mayor in 2005 by his administrative assistant and former mayoral opponent from 1989, Lo Walker, the first Republican to hold the city's top executive position.
+In 2005 Dement was succeeded as mayor by Lo Walker, his former administrative assistant and mayoral opponent from 1989, the first Republican politician to hold the city's top executive position.